This edible chickpea cookie dough dip is the healthiest protein snack.

 - Stop the food processor, scrape the sides and bottom of the food processor bowl with a spatula.
 Add in almond flour and oat flour.

 - Process again for 30 seconds – 45 seconds or until the dough is smooth.
-If not, you can scrape down the bowl again and repeat the processing steps by 30 seconds burst.
-If the dough is too thick to your linking add up to 3 tablespoons of almond milk, always adding 1 at a time, process, taste and adjust!
+If not, you can scrape down the bowl again and repeat the processing steps in 30-second bursts.
+If the dough is too thick to your linking add up to 3 tablespoons of almond milk, always adding 1 at a time, process, taste, and adjust!

-- Serve immediately as a vegan protein snack with slices of apples, pear to dip in, or it raw with a spoon.
+- Serve immediately as a vegan protein snack with slices of apples, pear to dip in, or eat raw with a spoon.